DataDog/datadog-cdk-constructs/README.md

 ## Repository Structure

 In this repository, the folders `v1` and `v2` correspond to the packages `datadog-cdk-constructs` and `datadog-cdk-contructs-v2`.
-Each can be treated as a separate project (with separate dependencies, config files, tests, and scripts).
+Each can be treated as a separate project (they are separate projen projects with separate dependencies, config files, tests, and scripts).

-Additionally, there is a `common` folder that contains shared logic common to both `v1` and `v2 ` packages.
+Additionally, there is a `common` folder that contains shared logic common to both `v1` and `v2` packages.
 This is done by soft-linking a `common` folder within `v1/src` and `v2/src` to the `common` folder in the root of the repository.

 ## Using Projen

 The `v1` and `v2` Datadog CDK Construct Libraries both use Projen to maintain project configuration files such as the `package.json`, `.gitignore`, `.npmignore`, etc. Most of the configuration files will be protected by Projen via read-only permissions.
-In order to change these files, edit the `.projenrc.js` file within `v1` or `v2` folders, then run `npx projen` (within the folder) to synthesize the new changes.
+In order to change these files, edit the `.projenrc.js` file within `v1` or `v2` folders, then run `npx projen` (while in `v1` or `v2`) to synthesize the new changes.
 Check out [Projen][13] for more details.

 ## Opening Issues